sum1lim/sea-ice-phenology/README.md

 # sea-ice-phenology
-Sea Ice Phenology Detection Developed by the ICE Remote Sensing Lab at University of Victoria (UVic)
+Sea Ice Phenology Detection Developed by the ICE Remote Sensing Lab at University of Victoria (UVic).

 **Author**: [Sangwon Lim](https://github.com/sum1lim)

+Sea ice phenological indicators define starting and ending periods of seasonal ice formation and melt cycle:

+- Melt Onset (MO): Starting date of the melt season
+- Pond Onset (PO): Starting date of the pond formation
+- Pond Drainage (PD): Starting date of the pond drainage
+- Open Water (OW): Ending date of the melt season
+- Freeze Onset (FO): Starting date of the ice formation

+The package offers multiple processes to retrieve such information from [MODIS](https://lpdaac.usgs.gov/products/mod09gqv006/) and [Landsat](https://www.usgs.gov/landsat-missions/landsat-8-data-users-handbook) satellite optical data.
 ## Getting Started
 ### Downloading the Repository
 Download this repository using the green `Code` button at the top right